matula/godot-mcp-server/readme.md

 ### Using with Claude Desktop

-You can integrate the Godot MCP Server with Claude Desktop by adding it to the Claude Desktop configuration:
+You can integrate the GMS with Claude Desktop by adding it to the Claude Desktop configuration:

 1. Locate the Claude Desktop configuration file:
    - Generally on macOS: `/Users/{username}/Library/Application Support/Claude/claude_desktop_config.json`